digitalhumanists/corpus-services/README.md

 You can also find some sample scripts (batch and shell) to use for calls to the corpus services jar and some further utilities [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/utilities).

+There is also some information and scripts useful for automating the use of corpus-services available [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/cubo).

 ### Prerequisites

 Java needs to be installed.